rapastranac/serializer/README.md

 Simple serialization in C++

-This is header only, then no need of complicated installation.
+This is header only tool, and therefore no need of complicated installation.
 Inspired on Boost and Cereal

-It cover fundamental types and most of STL containers.
+It covers fundamental types and most of STL containers.
 Also, if a custom class is to be serialized, the class must have some templated member methods called serialize and deserialize and also adding archive::oarchive & archive::iarchive as friend classes, so relevant elements of the custom class can be serialized.